cowprotocol/composable-cow/canonical/README.md

 transactions: one file per contract under `initcode/`, plus `manifest.json` recording each salt and resulting address.

+These addresses therefore do not depend on the compiler this repository is pinned to:
+[`dev/verify-canonical.sh`](../dev/verify-canonical.sh) recomputes every one of them from the recorded initcode, without compiling anything.
+To build these sources the way the deployments were built, use the `legacy` profile in [`foundry.toml`](../foundry.toml).

 Deploy it with [`dev/deploy-canonical.sh`](../dev/deploy-canonical.sh), which checks every file against `manifest.json` before sending anything.
 The target chain needs two contracts already in place, and the script stops if either is missing: